CReAM Reports

 Education of Migrants in the European Union

-Tertiary education levels among migrants in the EU have steadily increased, with EU migrants reaching levels close to natives and non-EU migrants narrowing the gap over time.
-However, significant differences persist across countries and groups, with women generally more educated than men and outcomes varying widely depending on national contexts.
+Tertiary education among EU migrants has risen steadily, with EU migrants nearing native levels and non-EU migrants closing the gap.
+Differences remain across countries and groups, with women generally more educated than men.

 Read report